 Its undersides and areas around the eyes, cheeks, chin, and throat are lighter in color to almost white.
 Its tail is darker on the top and either heavily banded, lightly banded or plain, ending in a black tip.

-Though they appear animal checklist of Kibale National Park, they’re rarely spotted.
-This is due to the thick forest.
+Though they appear on the animal checklist of Kibale National Park, they’re rarely spotted.

 African Civets- Civettictis Civetta